-DROP REPLICATION EmpRep FROM Employeesinfo
+dmSQL> DROP REPLICATION EmpRep FROM Employeesinfo;

-3.54 DROP SCHEDULE
+3.60 DROP SCHEDULE

 The DROP SCHEDULE command removes an existing replication schedule to a remote database.
 Drop all associated asynchronous table replications before dropping a replication schedule.
-Only the local table owner, a DBA, or a SYSADM may execute the command.
+Only the local table owner or a user with DBA, SYSDBA or SYSADM security privilege can execute the DROP SCHEDULE command.